NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rough Terrain Stance.md

 **Prerequisites** Geomancer Dedication; expert in Nature
 * * *
 **Requirements** You gained a terrain attunement benefit this turn.
+You need to meet this requirement only to enter the stance, not to remain in it.

 * * *